 With such a variety of filing deadlines, it is advisable to consult with an attorney to determine which statute of limitations applies to your case.

-The Zalkin Law Firm has believed sex abuse survivors and fought for their right to justice for more than two decades.
+The Zalkin Law Firm believes sex abuse survivors and has fought for their right to justice for more than two decades.
 We are committed to putting survivors first and always providing them with compassionate legal service free of any judgment.
 For our impactful work and unique approach to handling sexual abuse claims, we are often featured by reputable media outlets, such as The New York Times, CNN, The Boston Globe, CBS, and more.

 When you are ready to discuss your case with a seasoned legal professional, The Zalkin Law Firm is here to help.
 Let us assist you in seeking the justice you deserve.